chris-mcginnis-ucsf/DoubletFinder/README.md

 seu ~ This is a fully-processed Seurat object (i.e., after NormalizeData, FindVariableGenes, ScaleData, RunPCA, and RunTSNE have all been run).

+PCs ~ The number of statistically-significant principal components, specified as a range (e.g., PCs = 1:10)

 pN ~ This defines the number of generated artificial doublets, expressed as a proportion of the merged real-artificial data.
-Default is set to 25%, based on observation that DoubletFinder performance is largely pN-invariant (see McGinnis, Murrow and Gartner 2018, BioRxiv).
+Default is set to 25%, based on observation that DoubletFinder performance is largely pN-invariant (see McGinnis, Murrow and Gartner 2019, Cell Systems).

 pK ~ This defines the PC neighborhood size used to compute pANN, expressed as a proportion of the merged real-artificial data.
 No default is set, as pK should be adjusted for each scRNA-seq dataset.
 Optimal pK values should be estimated using the strategy described below.